GreenBlueberryKate/bluberrybush/README.md

 Not every notebook is perfect — and that’s the point.

 Bluberrybush grows alongside my skills: learning publicly, improving continuously, and building a portfolio rooted in curiosity.

-👩‍💻 About Me

-Hi — I'm Kate.

-A self-taught data analyst who loves uncovering patterns, building models, and translating complex datasets into understandable stories.

-I’m especially interested in:

-Business analytics

-Predictive modeling

-Data visualization

-Real-world problem solving

 ⭐ Future Plans